CALL FOR ARTIST SUBMISSIONS

 - artist (or artist collectives*) fee of $1000 for production and presentation;

 - contribution of up to $500 for materials, equipment rentals or to hire human resources that may not be available at OBORO but are necessary to the performance (with supporting invoices).

 - access to a work studio for up to 5 days (consecutive or not);

 - access to OBORO’s studios and equipment, as may be necessary for the presentation;

-- the expertise of the New Media Lab team, if required;
+- occasional support from members of the New Media Lab team;

 - the promotion and documentation of the event.